 Simon Beckett

 Simon Beckett is a British journalist and author.
-Born on April 20, 1960, Beckett is renowned for his crime series featuring forensic anthropologist Dr. David Hunter.
-His books have sold 21 million copies worldwide, enjoying particular success in Germany and Scandinavia.
+His books, particularly the crime series around forensic anthropologist Dr. David Hunter, have sold 21 million copies worldwide, achieving significant success in Germany and Scandinavia.

-After earning an MA in English, Beckett spent several years as a property repairer and had a stint teaching in Spain.
-Back in the UK, he played percussion in several bands.
-Since 1992, he has been a freelance journalist, writing for major British publications such as The Times, The Independent on Sunday Review, The Daily Telegraph, and The Observer.
+After earning an MA in English, Beckett spent several years as a property repairer before teaching in Spain.
+Upon returning to the UK, he played percussion in several bands.
+He has been a freelance journalist since 1992, writing for major British publications such as The Times, The Independent on Sunday Review, The Daily Telegraph, and The Observer.

-In 2002, Beckett visited the Body Farm in Tennessee as part of an article on the National Forensic Academy.
-This experience inspired his internationally bestselling book The Chemistry of Death, which was shortlisted for the CWA's Duncan Lawrie Dagger and has been translated into 21 languages.
+In 2002, he visited the Body Farm in Tennessee as part of an article on the National Forensic Academy.
+This experience inspired his internationally bestselling novel The Chemistry of Death, which was shortlisted for the CWA's Duncan Lawrie Dagger and has been translated into 21 languages.
+Beckett, who is married, resides in Sheffield.

 Are you sure you want to delete this?